• Skip to main content

 • Westlake

-• Insurance
+• Telehealth

 Hepatitis B

-Infants and children 5 years old or younger who are infected with the hepatitis B virus (HBV) are much more likely to develop chronic hepatitis B than are adults.
+Infants and children aged 5 years old or younger who are infected with the hepatitis B virus (HBV) are much more likely to develop chronic hepatitis B than adults.
 That’s why it’s vitally important for newborns to receive the hepatitis B vaccine.

 Since 1991, when doctors first recommended that children in the US receive the hepatitis B vaccine, the incidence of new hepatitis B infections has decreased by 82 percent.
 The vaccine can prevent hepatitis B, but there's no cure if you’re already infected.